A life insurer may refuse to pay out a claim for any of the following reasons:

 When insurance companies determine whether to issue an insurance policy, they refer to guidelines regarding insurability which are called underwriting guidelines.
 Insurers need to follow guidelines which are reasonable as compared with the rest of the industry.
 The insurer is judged against the standard of what a reasonable insurer would have determined to be relevant to the risk.
 To avoid paying the policy, the insurer must show that it would not have issued the policy and that its position is reasonable as compared with other insurers.

-In a life insurance claim, the lawyers handling the matter are often asked “but how did the deceased die?”
-The inference is that if the person died of a heart attack, the insured’s failure to disclose an outstanding breast biopsy result is irrelevant.
-While this might seem reasonable logically, the nondisclosure and the cause of death have nothing to do with each other.
-The key question is whether the insurer would have issued the insurance policy had it known that the insured had an outstanding biopsy result.
-If the insurer can show it would not have issued the policy until the result was known, and that position was reasonable in the context of other insurers, then no benefit is payable.
+The life insurance lawyer is often asked “but how did the deceased die?”
+Many people believe that if the person died of a heart attack, their failure to disclose an outstanding breast biopsy result is irrelevant.
+However, the nondisclosure and the cause of death have nothing to do with each other.

 We have the experience and knowledge necessary to investigate the reason for the denial and determine whether the insurer’s decision can be challenged.
-For advice, please text 613-777-0992 or contact us through our website to schedule a meeting with one of our lawyers.
+For advice, please text 613-777-0992 or call us to schedule a meeting with one of our lawyers.
 We will provide a free consultation, in French or English, to ensure that your rights are protected.
 In most cases, we can offer to represent you on a contingency fee basis.
 This means that you do not pay legal fees unless you win or achieve a settlement on your case.

 Enjoy this article?
 Don't forget to share.